Is this topic for you?

 - A blood glucose test.

-If your child has a body mass index (BMI) greater than the 95th percentile, or a family history of high cholesterol or heart disease, your child's doctor will do a cholesterol (LDL and HDL) test after type 1 diabetes is diagnosed when your child's blood sugars are under control.
-If there is no family history of high cholesterol, your child will have a cholesterol test at age 12.
-The doctor will repeat this test every 5 years.
+If your child has a body mass index (BMI) greater than the 97th percentile, or a family history of high cholesterol or heart disease, your child's doctor will do a cholesterol (LDL and HDL) test after type 1 diabetes is diagnosed when your child's blood sugars are under control.
+If there is no family history of high cholesterol, your child will have a cholesterol test at age 12 and 17.footnote 1

 Diabetes increases your child's risk for dental problems.
 Experts suggest dental checkups every 6 months.